Tech Gadget Product Image Prompts: 10 Templates (2026)

 How to push results further

-• Lifestyle warmth: walnut desk + blurred coffee + soft window light
+• Lifestyle warmth: walnut desk + blurred coffee + soft window light.

-• Simplify screen: dark-mode UI with one glowing element >> “full app interface”
+• Simplify the screen: dark-mode UI with one glowing element beats “full app interface” on every model.

 FAQ